 In Cornwall the landscape around us is alive with stories.
 As a people we seem to have always formed a close relationship with the natural geology that surrounds us.
 Here it is nearly impossible for a rock to be just a rock!
 There is always a tale attached and sometimes more than one!

 Men-amber rock is a large natural granite outcrop on the summit of a hill near the hamlet of Nancegollan.
-It’s name probably derives from the Cornish men-an-bar meaning ‘stone on top’.
+The stone’s name has a couple of possible roots.
+It probably derives from the Cornish ‘men omborth’ meaning balance stone or perhaps ‘men-an-bar’ which meaning ‘stone on top’.

 The striking formation towers above the surrounding countryside at roughly 20ft high.
 Perhaps significantly also stands on the crossroads of two ancient track ways.